Skip to content

 Critical: Automated dependency scanning, SBOM, continuous monitoring

-2. Process Stewardship
+2. Third-Party Stewardship

 Focus: Security throughout development lifecycle, continuous validation, rapid feedback

-3. Runtime Stewardship
+4. Runtime Stewardship

 Focus: Production security and reliability, proactive monitoring, rapid response